Hair Transplant in Turkey » Blog » DHI vs FUE Hair Transplant

 4. Denser Hair Transplants Possible

 DHI is advantageous for patients wanting higher density in specific areas because the Choi Pen enables closer placement without risking graft damage.
-Patients seeking a thick, natural hairline often choose DHI because the pen places follicles in high-density patterns.
+Patients seeking a thick, natural hairline choose DHI because the pen places follicles in high-density patterns.

 5. Faster Recovery and Less Bleeding